 We help people who are looking to reduce their use of opiates.
-One option we offer is Medication Assisted Treatment using Suboxone to curb opioid cravings.
+One option we offer is Medication Assisted Treatment using Buprenorphine/Naloxone (Suboxone) to remove opioid cravings.
 We also offer opioid tapering services to help you decrease the dose of the opioid you’d like to cut back on.
 Both treatment plans have the option of tapering fully off of opioids, or long term management.

 How much does this cost?+